wherrickjr/wherrickjr/README.md

-🔭 I’m currently working on earning my data science certificate at codeup 🌱 I’m currently learning all the basics of github, python, and SQL 👯 I'm hoping to get good at this coding stuff and work with other people to create things
+🔭 I’m currently working on earning my data science certificate at codeup 🌱 I’m currently learning all the basics of github, python, and SQL 👯 I'm hoping to get good at using data to come up with solutions for businesses and government agencies

 😄 Pronouns: He/Him/His
 ⚡ Fun fact: I like to sing, dance, and play music